-1.2 Overview of Component Software
+Overview of Component Software

-Performance Co-Pilot (PCP) is composed of text-based tools, graphical tools, and related commands.
-Each tool or command is fully documented by a man page.
-These man pages are named after the tools or commands they describe, and are accessible through the man command.
-For example, to see the pminfo(1) man page for the pminfo command, enter this command:
+PCP is composed of text-based tools, graphical tools, and related commands.
+Each tool or command is fully documented by a reference page.
+These reference pages are named after the tools or commands they describe, and are accessible through the man command.
+For example, to see the pcp(1) reference page for the pcp command enter this command:

-man pminfo
+man pcp